CodeSigils/webpack4-react16-setup/README.md

 ### 1. Setting-up the environment.
 - Use of yarn: How to initialize a project.
-  Tip: Yarn is ideal with NVM.
+  Tip: Yarn is ideal with NVM since is not forcing you to migrate your globally installed modules every time you change Node version.
 - Adding scripts section in `package.json`
 - Babel presets installation setup (Official and experimental)
   * **babel-cli** installation: `yarn add babel-cli --dev`